NEOC's Bring-your-own-map (BYOM) courses allow "punching" by smartphone. This article explains how to use it.

 4. At the finish, scan the Finish QR code.
 Success is if you see a table of results of everyone who ran the course you completed.

-To run another course (or the same course), just scan the Register QR-code again and repeat the process.
-You may use exactly the same name on multiple courses (or even the same course) with no problems.
+To run another course (or re-run the same course), just scan the Register QR-code again and repeat the process.
+You may use exactly the same name on multiple courses (or the same course) with no problems.